Here are six different machine principals, considered to be the simplest and most basic, that are incorporated into modern-day machinery:

 How Simple Machines Make Work Easier – examples of how we use these machines

 One great example of a modern machine that incorporates several simple machines into one is the forklift.
-This piece of equipment is essentially a large, technologically-advanced lever, with the front tires actually functioning as the “fulcrum” in this simple (but complex) machine.
+The forklift parts essentially form a large, technologically-advanced lever, with the front tires actually functioning as the “fulcrum” in this simple (but complex) machine.
 A forklift’s wheelbase and track (which make use of the wheel and axle), and its counterweight (metal plates built into the back combined with the engine weight), contribute to its operation.
 The load lifted by a forklift cannot exceed the weight of the counter-balance, otherwise it will tip the forklift forward.

 The wheels and axles also help to keep the forklift stable.
 The front two tires and the center of the rear axle create what’s called the “stability triangle”.
 The forklift’s balance point (the center of gravity between the load and the counterweights) has to be kept within this “triangle”.